 (11) The University may reject any request or proposal for naming rights and may revoke naming rights at any time, subject to any conditions to the contrary.

 (13) Any individual or organisation may lodge a written proposal for naming rights to the Director, Office of Development.
-Proposals must include detailed relevant information about the name proposed, including where appropriate information about the person and their contribution to or association with UWS, and any financial contribution.
+Proposals must include detailed relevant information about the name proposed, including where appropriate information about the person and their contribution to or association with the Western Sydney University, and any financial contribution.
 Proposers should refer the Section 5 - Guidelines when considering a proposal.

-(15) UWS Development will liaise with and manage the relationship with the proposer and/or benefactor on behalf of the University.
+(15) The Office of Advancement and Alumnii will liaise with and manage the relationship with the proposer and/or benefactor on behalf of the University.

-(16) In assessing a proposal or preparing a submission, UWS Development will consult with key areas relevant to the proposal, including as follows:
+(16) In assessing a proposal or preparing a submission, the Office of Advancement and Alumni will consult with key areas relevant to the proposal, including as follows: